Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 Every business owner gets sales calls.
 Multiple times a day.
 And they all sound the same: "Hi, I'm calling from XYZ company, and we help businesses like yours..."

+"Businesses like yours."
 That phrase tells the owner everything they need to know — this person knows nothing about my specific business.
-This is a mass dial.
-I'm just a number on a list.
 The mental category is already assigned: cold caller, ignore, get off the phone.

 But when you reference one specific thing about their business, their brain shifts.
-Instead of categorizing you as "just another sales call," they think, "Wait — this person actually looked at my business."
-That's a completely different starting point for the conversation.
+Instead of "just another sales call," they think "Wait — this person actually looked at my business."

-The personalization doesn't need to be deep.
-It doesn't need to be brilliant or impressive.
+The personalization doesn't need to be deep or brilliant.
 It just needs to be specific to them.
-That specificity is what separates the cold calls that get through from the ones that get shut down in three seconds.
+That specificity separates the cold calls that get through from the ones that get shut down in three seconds.

-Here's when this happens in your prospecting strategies: the phone starts ringing.
+Here's when this happens: the phone starts ringing.
 You have about four rings before someone answers — roughly 10 seconds.
 That's your window.

-While the phone is ringing, you're pulling up their Google Business profile or their website.
-You're scanning for ONE thing you can use.
+While the phone is ringing, you're pulling up their Google Business profile or website.
+You're scanning for ONE thing.
 Just one.

 You're not researching.
 You're scanning.
 Ten seconds.
 One detail.
-Then weave it into your opening and move forward with the conversation.
+Then weave it into your opening.

-Let me walk you through exactly how the 10-second scan works in real time during your outbound sales calls.
+Let me walk you through exactly how it works in real time.

 You're about to dial.
 Before you pick up the phone, you've already opened your browser with Google ready to go.